ereminnf/nunjucks-static-starter/README.md

 This project uses createConfig webpack to run quickly from nunjucks-static which supports:

 -   typescript
+-   prettier
--   scss
+-   sass/scss
--   devServer
+-   local devServer
--   env
+-   env loading
 -   hashing static files, for example when using the img[src] tag
+-   public folder, to serve static files without hashing (file path must start with /static)

 You can write your own configuration using the readme from nunjucks-static.

 ## 🚀 Getting Started

+Switch to the nodejs version to match the version in the nvmrc file.

 Copy .env.example to .env file.